-Treatment for vertigo will depend on the cause and severity of your symptoms.
+Treatment for vertigo depends on the cause and severity of your symptoms.

-During a vertigo attack, lying still in a quiet, darkened room may help to ease any symptoms of nausea that you have and reduce the sensation of spinning.
-You may be advised to take medication during this time.
+During a vertigo attack, lying still in a quiet, darkened room may help to ease any symptoms of nausea and reduce the sensation of spinning.
+You may be advised to take medication.

-If you have experienced any hearing loss, your GP may refer you to an ear, nose and throat (ENT) specialist or an audiovestibular physician.
+If you've experienced any hearing loss, your GP may refer you to an ear, nose and throat (ENT) specialist or an audiovestibular physician.
 This is a doctor who specialises in hearing and balance disorders.
 You may need emergency treatment to restore your hearing.

-Labyrinthitis may also be treated with vestibular rehabilitation, also called vestibular rehabilitation training or VRT.
+Labyrinthitis may also be treated with vestibular rehabilitation – also called vestibular rehabilitation training or VRT (see below).

 See treating labyrinthitis for more information.